-Add in several months of lost academic progress due to pandemic-related school closures, and you may be wondering if your child's run-of-the-mill summer brain drain is going to be a serious concern once school starts up again.
+Add in many months of lost academic progress due to pandemic-related school closures, and you may be wondering if your child's run-of-the-mill summer brain drain is going to be a serious concern once school starts up again.

 As it turns out, there's a simple solution for summer brain drain that is readily available and costs practically nothing.
 It's reading.

 Reading is one of the best brain-building activities you can do to help ensure that your kids don't lose vital academic skills as a result of school closures and the "summer slide."
-Research tells us that reading can reduce the learning loss, or brain drain, that kids experience when they are out of school for an extended period of time—like during the summer… or a pandemic.
+Research tells us that reading can reduce summer learning loss, or brain drain, that kids experience when they are out of school for an extended period of time—like during the summer… or a pandemic.

 Yes, summer brain drain is real.